Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Examples

-where $x_0 \approx 0.038276$, $x_1 = 0.05$, $x_2 = 0.85$, $x_3 \approx 0.853423$, $a_0 \approx -22.621665$, and $a_1 \approx 6.743534$.
 The goal is to compare the hpG solver with the primal-dual active set strategy (PDAS) \cite{hintermuller2002} and investigate the effectiveness of an adaptive $hp$-refinement.
-When using PDAS, $u$ is discretized with continuous piecewise linear finite elements.
+When using PDAS, $u$ is discretized with continuous piecewise bilinear finite elements on quadrilateral cells.
 The PDAS solver has no assembly cost at each nonlinear iteration and is effectively solving a Poisson equation over the inactive set of the domain at each iteration.
 However, each time the active set changes, the stiffness matrix must modified and re-factorized via a sparse Cholesky factorization.
 For the hpG solver, we use the $\alpha$-update rule $\alpha_1 = 2^{-7}$, $\alpha_{k+1} = \min(\sqrt{2} \alpha_k, 2^{-3})$ and terminate once $\alpha_k = \alpha_{k-1} = 2^{-3}$.
 We fix the stabilization parameter $\beta = 10^{-8}$ in \cref{eq:pG-matrix}.
 The results are visualized in \cref{fig:oscillatory-data}.

-We observe that the $hp$-refinement strategy of \cref{alg:adaptivity}, labelled ``$hp$-adaptive" in \cref{fig:oscillatory-data}, is very effective at error reduction.
+The strategy labelled ``$hp$-adaptive" in \cref{fig:oscillatory-data} leverages an $hp$-refinement strategy following the $hp$-a posteriori error estimators developed by Banz and Schr\"oder in \cite[Sec.~4]{banz2015}.
+The decision on whether to refine a cell or increase the approximation degree is based on the work of Houston and S\"uli \cite[Alg.~1]{houston2005}.
+As shown, this strategy is very effective at error reduction.
 In fact, we discover a convergence rate of $O((h/p)^{10})$ for the regimes of $h$ and $p$ that we consider.
 At the final data point, we have an $H^1$-norm error of $5.61 \times 10^{-5}$, a minimum and maximum discretization degree of 13 and 18 and mesh sizes $h_{\text{min}} = 3.9\times 10^{-4}$ and $h_{\text{max}} = 5 \times 10^{-2}$ across all the cells of the mesh, respectively.
 Moreover, the hpG iterations are bounded for all ten data points where the solves required 32, 33, 28, 30, 30, 32, 32, 32, 33, and 33 cumulative Newton iterations for each successive refinement, respectively.
 Recall that on each mesh, the initial guess is initialized as the zero function.
 Hence, these Newton iterations are \emph{not} dependent on grid-sequencing from the discretized solution of the parent coarser mesh.